r-dbi/r-dbi.org.old/content/blog/dbi-3-4.md

 ### Automation

-RMariaDB is tested with all combinations of MariaDB and MySQL client + server on GitHub Actions.
+{RMariaDB} is tested with all combinations of MariaDB and MySQL client + server on GitHub Actions.
-RPostgres is tested with all versions of PostgreSQL >= 10 on GitHub Actions.
+{RPostgres} is tested with all versions of PostgreSQL >= 10 on GitHub Actions.
 This ensures that future updates of these packages continue to work in all scenarios.
 All tests also run daily, this ensures that upstream updates do not break our backend.

 Thanks to the automated checks for upgraded SQLite3 versions, the vendored code could be updated continuously shortly after upstream releases.
-RSQLite now uses SQLite3 3.37.0, released to CRAN about 10 days after the upstream release.
+{RSQLite} now uses SQLite3 3.37.0, released to CRAN about 10 days after the upstream release.

 ### Simpler upgrade path for DBItest

 It is now simpler to bring changes to DBItest to CRAN.
-Backends declare the version of DBItest they support with the new `dbitest_version` tweak.
+Backends declare the version of {DBItest} they support with the new `dbitest_version` tweak.
-New tests in DBItest check this tweak and skip the test if the declared version is too low.
+New tests in DBItest are skipped if the declared version is too low.
-Skipped tests are visible and can be fixed independently of the DBItest releases.
+Skipped tests are reported in the test results and can be fixed independently of the {DBItest} releases.

 ### Inlined Boost headers

-The BH package is a header-only C++ package with more than 10000 files.
+The {BH} package is a header-only C++ package with more than 10000 files.
 Installing this package proved challenging on some file systems, namely Amazon Elastic File System.
-By inlining only the required files into RSQLite, RMariaDB and RPostgres, it is no longer necessary to install BH to use these packages, and the total number of files required to build these packages is greatly reduced.
+By inlining only the required files into {RSQLite}, {RMariaDB} and {RPostgres}, it is no longer necessary to install {BH} to use these packages, and the total number of files required to build these packages is greatly reduced.
 Thanks to RStudio for supporting this change.

 ### Reorganized structure of the R code